-How we plan to allocate donor funds raised from our SOS campaign?
-At the close of our SOS campaign, all funds net of the administrative expenses of “GoFundMe,” will be segregated in a new account and be allocated to our various needs by the Board in consultation with the Missouri District of the Lutheran Church Missouri Synod.
+How do we plan to allocate donor funds raised from our SOS campaign?
+All funds net of the administrative expenses of “GoFundMe,” will be allocated to our various needs by the Board in consultation with the Missouri District of the Lutheran Church Missouri Synod.